Rugby: All Blacks in talks to sell jersey sponsorship to investor

 • The Business of Rugby Part II: Analysing Super Rugby's future

-• The Business of Rugby Part IIIL Are the All Blacks about to sell their soul?
+• The Business of Rugby Part III: Are the All Blacks about to sell their soul?

 Over the past few years, sponsorship income has been one of NZ Rugby's biggest sources of revenue after broadcast rights, but the Covid-19 pandemic has severely impacted the organisation with a decline in revenue of $120m expected for the current financial year.